Tokazama/AxisIndices.jl/docs/src/traits.md

 end
 ```
 Now each translation to native indexing space occurs through the direction of each axis of `A`.
-This means that cusotmizing indexing behavior can _now_ be accomplished by either
+This means that customizing indexing behavior can _now_ be accomplished by either
 1. Overloading `to_indices` based on `A`.
 2. Overloading `to_index` based on each axis of `A` (e.g., `axes(A, 1), axes(A, 2)`)
 3. Overloading `to_index` based on each indexing argument (e.g., `arg1`, `arg2`)